What is the Public Service Auction?

 When/Where is the Auction?

-The auction will be held on Monday, February 25, 2013 at NYU School of Law, Vanderbilt Hall, which is located at 40 Washington Square South.
-Bidding on all silent auction items will begin at 6:00 PM and conclude at 10:00 PM.
-The live auction will begin at 7:30 PM and conclude at 9:00 PM, with bidding on silent auction items continuing concurrently.
+The auction will be held on Thursday, February 26, 2015, at NYU School of Law, Vanderbilt Hall, which is located at 40 Washington Square South.